Reactions to the 2019–2020 Hong Kong protests: Vietnam

 The Vietnamese Ministry of Foreign Affairs had stated that the protests are China's internal affairs.

 International Organisations

 United Nations

-Michelle Bachelet, United Nations High Commissioner for Human Rights stated that “We are troubled by the high levels of violence associated with some demonstrations that have been taking place in the past days”, and “Freedom of peaceful assembly … should be enjoyed without restriction to the greatest extent possible.
-But on the other hand, we cannot accept people who use masks to provoke violence.”
+Michelle Bachelet, United Nations High Commissioner for Human Rights stated that "We are troubled by the high levels of violence associated with some demonstrations that have been taking place in the past days", and "Freedom of peaceful assembly ... should be enjoyed without restriction to the greatest extent possible.
+But on the other hand, we cannot accept people who use masks to provoke violence."
 She also demanded the Hong Kong government to conduct "prompt, independent, impartial investigation" on the police's use of force against the protesters.

+On 12 September 2019, UN experts expressed concern surrounding the violent and forceful suppression of peaceful protests.
+They commented how despite their condemnation of the sporadic violence in the then-ongoing protests, the government must "distinguish violent elements from peaceful protesters, who must be free to express their views."

 European Union

 The European External Action Service said rights "need to be respected" in Hong Kong on 12 June: "Over the past days, the people of Hong Kong have exercised their fundamental right to assemble and express themselves freely and peacefully.
 These rights need to be respected".